-Identification Plate.
+Identification Plate,

-This plate is to be found on the Engine side of the dashboard, and bears the official chassis and engine numbers, which should always be quoted in any correspondence relating to the car.
+This plate bears the official chassis and engine numbers, which should always be quoted in any correspondence relating to the car.
+The engine number is also stamped on the engine block just below the oil filler and the chassis number on the front of the near side chassis side member.